tm-LBenson/AWS-Slides/_posts/2024-1-5-section-14-lesson-18.md

 #### Key Guidelines for Root User Safety

-- **Secure Access Keys**: It is crucial to secure the root user access keys and avoid using them for regular operations to minimize security risks.
+- **Secure Access Keys**: It is important to secure the root user access keys and avoid using them for regular operations to minimize security risks.
 - **Limit Use of Root Account**: Avoid using the root user for daily administrative tasks.
 Instead, use roles with necessary permissions for everyday activities.
 <!-- pagebreak -->